raspberrypilearning/smart-classroom/en/step_6.md

-## Using your machine learning model in Scratch
+## Use the machine learning model in Scratch

-Now you will update your scratch program to include your machine learning model.
+Now update your Scratch program to include your machine learning model instead of a rules-based approach.

 --- task ---
-+ Click on the **< Back to project** link
++ Click on the **< Back to project** link.

-+ Click on **Make**
++ Click on **Make**.

-+ Click on **Scratch 3**
++ Click on **Scratch 3**.

-+ Click on **Open in Scratch 3** This page has instructions on how to use the new blocks in Scratch
++ Read the instructions on the page to learn how to use machine learning blocks in Scratch.

++ Click on **Open in Scratch 3**.

 ![annotation pointing at Open in scratch 3 button](images/open-scratch-3-annotated.png)

++ Click on **File** and then on **Load from your computer**, and select the Scratch project you saved earlier.

-+ Load the Scratch project you saved before.
-Click on **File -> Load from your computer** Click OK when it asks to replace the current project
++ When Scratch asks you whether to replace the current project, click on **OK**.

 --- /task ---

 --- task ---

-+ Click on the **Code** tab, and update the script to use your machine learning model **instead** of the rules you made before.
++ Click on the **Code** tab, and update your Scratch code to use your machine learning model **instead** of the rules you first added.

-The “recognise text … (label)” block is a new block added by your project.
-If you give it text, it will return the label for one of the four commands based on the training you’ve given to the computer.
+The `recognise text … (label)` block is a new block added by your project.
+This new block can receive a message and return one of the four labels, based on the machine learning model you have trained.

 ![New scratch code including new machine learning blocks](images/code-new-blocks.png)
 --- /task ---

 --- task ---
 + Click the **green flag** to test again.

 ![Testing new code from previous instruction](images/test-with-new-blocks-annotated)

-+ Test your project
-Type a command and press enter.
-The fan or lamp should react to your instructions.
++ Test your project: type a command and press <kbd>Enter</kbd> on your keyboard.
+The fan or lamp should react to your command.

-Make sure you test that this works **even for messages that you didn’t include in your training.**
+Make sure you test that this works **even for commands that you didn’t include as examples in the buckets.**

-+ Save your project.
++ Save your project: click on **File** and then on **Save to your computer**.
-Click **File -> Save to your computer**
 --- /task ---

-You’ve modified your Scratch smart classroom assistant to use machine learning instead of your earlier rules-based approach.
+Now your Scratch smart virtual classroom uses a machine learning model instead of a rules-based approach.

-Training the computer to be able to recognise instructions for itself should be much quicker than trying to make a list of every possible command.
+Using machine learning is better than using rules, because training a program to recognise commands for itself is much quicker than trying to make a list of every possible command.

-The more examples you give it, the better it should get at recognising instructions correctly.
+The more examples you use to train the machine learning model, the better your program should get at recognising commands.